 If a female agrees with his sense of art, she’ll stick around and let him do his courtship dance, before the two eventually mate.

 What’s stunning is how artistic the satin bowerbird gets.
 Not only can they distinguish and sort colors, but they even create their own optical illusions by placing large items in the back of their bower and smaller ones in the front – it makes them look bigger in comparison, which is a sign of strong genetics to females.

 In this weird case, a bowerbird even stole straws, bottle caps and car keys to impress his date, truly living by Picasso’s motto: Good artists copy, great artists steal.

 Speaking of Picasso, a 1995 study found that after some generic training, birds could even tell apart paintings from famous artists they’d never seen before and other, similar images.
 The famous artists in the study?
 Monet and Picasso.

-If you’re as fascinated by the majesty, beauty and capability of birds as me, then you’ll love this book.
+If you’re as fascinated by the majesty, beauty and capability of birds as me, then you’ll love The Genius Of Birds.
 But I think what most intrigues me about birds is the idea that maybe, one day, humans will be able to fly like them.
 Whether we make that dream come true or not, there sure are quite a few things we can learn from birds if we only give them more credit.
 That’s what this book is for.